 There are some settings that allow you to improve rendering speed.
-Open the QGIS options dialog using Settings \rightarrow Options, go to the Rendering tab and select or deselect the following checkboxes:
+Open the QGIS options dialog using $Settings \rightarrow Options$ , go to the Rendering tab and select or deselect the following checkboxes:

-- Use render caching where possible to speed up redraws. - Max cores to use.

-- The map renders in the background onto a separate image and each Map Update interval, the content from this (off-screen) image will be taken to update the visible screen representation.
-However, if rendering finishes faster than this duration, it will be shown instantaneously. - With Enable Feature simplification by default for newly added layers, you simplify features' geometry (fewer nodes) and as a result, they display more quickly.
+- Use render caching where possible to speed up redraws. - Mender layers in parallel using many CPU cores and then set the Max cores to use. - The map renders in the background onto a separate image and each Map Update interval, the content from this (off-screen) image will be taken to update the visible screen representation.
+However, if rendering finishes faster than this duration, it will be shown instantaneously. - With Enable Feature simplification by default for newly added layers, you simplify features" geometry (fewer nodes) and as a result, they display more quickly.
 Be aware that this can cause rendering inconsistencies.